 Headington Quarry Foundation Stage School is a non-denominational state school, which also houses St. Andrew’s Church of England.
 Primary School Reception Class.
 We offer universally funded education places for 15 hours per week over 5 days.
-We also offer some extended entitlement places according to our admissions policy.
+We also offer some extended entitlement (30 hours ) places over 5 days, according to our admissions policy.
 These places can be supplemented by paid wraparound daycare from 8.00-6.00 each day and during the school holidays.

 The school was originally in Beech Road in Headington and moved to the William Kimber site in 1958.
 In July 2003 we were fortunate to be able to move into our current, much larger site.